aanancy/Budget-Tracking---Excel-Project/README.md

 1. Browse the repository to find the desired Excel tool.
 2. Download the spreadsheet and open it in **Microsoft Excel** or **Google Sheets**.
-3. Explore the dashboards, adjust filters, and interact with visualizations.

 ---